-(1) the IPA may be required to correct the deficiencies in the report or audit documentation, and reissue the AUP report to the agency and any others receiving copies;

-(2) the IPA's eligibility to perform future engagements may be limited in number or type of engagement pursuant to Subsection D of 2.2.2.8 NMAC;

-(3) for future reports, for some or all contracts, the IPA may be required to submit working papers with the reports for review by the OSA prior to the release of the report; or

-(4) the IPA may be referred to the New Mexico public accountancy board for possible licensure action.

-K. IPA independence: IPAs shall maintain independence with respect to their client agencies in accordance with the requirements of government auditing standards, December 2018 revision, issued by the US-GAO (GAGAS 3.17-3.108).

-[2.2.2.16 NMAC - Rp 2.2.2.16 NMAC, 3/23/2021]
+- (1) the IPA may be required to correct the deficiencies in the report or audit documentation, and reissue the AUP report to the agency and any others receiving copies; - (2) the IPA's eligibility to perform future engagements may be limited in number or type of engagement pursuant to Subsection D of 2.2.2.8 NMAC; - (3) for future reports, for some or all contracts, the IPA may be required to submit working papers with the reports for review by the OSA prior to the release of the report; or - (4) the IPA may be referred to the New Mexico public accountancy board for possible licensure action. - K. IPA independence: IPAs shall maintain independence with respect to their client agencies in accordance with the requirements of the current government auditing standards.
+[2.2.2.16 NMAC Rp 2.2.2.16 NMAC, 3/22/2022]